-What is the CTC in salary?
+What is CTC in salary?

-The acronym CTC stands for Cost to Company.
 Cost to Company (CTC) refers to the total salary package of the employee.
 It is inclusive of all monthly components such as basic pay, reimbursements, various allowances, etc. and all annual components such as gratuity, annual variable pay, annual bonus, etc.

 Companies use the word CTC to more properly depict the incremental cost per person (the idea of Direct Cost) from an organization's perspective.

-How is CTC calculated in salary?
+How is Cost To Company(CTC) calculated in salary?

 An organisation pays a monthly wage and additional perks to an employee at a cost to the company.
-When presenting a job offer, private sector Indian enterprises frequently use the term CTC package.

 As per the CTC formula, the following is a hypothetical breakdown of CTC: